Terminally-Online/sabre/README.md

   sabre:local
 ```

-The above command will create a container with `sabre` running and listening on port 3000 along with a volume called `sabre-data` that will store the cache database.
+The above command will create a container with `sabre` running and listening on port 3000.

 The above command uses `sabre:local` which is the image you built from source.
 If you want to use the GitHub Container Registry image, you can use `ghcr.io/terminally-online/sabre:latest`.